 A couple weeks ago Hennessey had me photograph the first Venom GT destined for a U.S. customer.
 Those photos have now been released, both on Hennessey’s web site as well as to various news outlets around the world.
 You can see the full set of photos here, or check out the various links below:

 The Wall Street Journal recently published an article on companies that make old cars new.
 Interestingly, all three companies featured – Superformance, Singer Vehicle Design and n2a Motors – have been my clients at one time or another.
-I’d like to think that I provided automotive enthusiasts with their first look at some of the cars these companies build, since getting used cars at affordable cars, is not difficult, you can simply go to sites as www.OurFairDeal.org to find the best deals for this.
+I’d like to think that I provided automotive enthusiasts with their first look at some of the cars these companies build, since getting used cars at affordable cars, is not difficult, on Autozin offer a big selection of the most popular brands and models, also you can simply go to sites as www.OurFairDeal.org to find the best deals for this.

 What this article made me think about, however, is the kinds of clients that I go after.
 I’m definitely careful with the companies that I choose to work with, mostly because I want to be able to be comfortable putting my support behind them.
 Most importantly, though, I prefer to photograph cars that I really enjoy and like.
 I guess this means that I like ‘old cars made new’.